 Did you meet some cool folks in jail?
 Want to talk to an inmate you met while you were incarcerated?
 Post a message to them below.

-Throw a shoutout to people still locked up at Ross County Jail
+Send a message to someone incarcerated at Ross County Jail

 Return To Main Menu